Shane Broad: Professional career

 Broad worked as an agricultural scientist for the University of Tasmania.

 Political career

 Broad was a councillor on the Central Coast Council.
 He ran as a Labor candidate for Braddon at the 2010 and 2014 Tasmanian state elections, but was not elected.
 When state Labor leader Bryan Green resigned from politics in March 2017, the Tasmanian Electoral Commission conducted a recount of the 2014 ballot papers excluding Green, and declared Broad elected to the Tasmanian House of Assembly on 4 April.

+Broad was re-elected at the 2025 Tasmanian state election.